NickRamsey6/AppsAndServicesDotNet8/Chapter02/README.md

 | commandType? commandType = null) | To switch to a stored procedure instead of the default of text. |

 ## Practice Questions
+1. Which NuGet package should you reference in a .NET project to get the best performance when working with data in SQL Server?
+**Answer: Microsoft.Data.SqlClient**
+2. What is the safest way to define a database connection string?
+**Answer: Use SqlConnectionStringBuilder, set its properties like DataSource, InitialCatalog, UserID, and Password, and then read its ConnectionString property.**
+3. What must T-SQL parameters and variables be prefixed with?
+**Answer: @**
+4. What must you do before reading an output parameter?
+**Answer: Close the data reader**
+5. What type does Dapper add its extension methods to?
+**Answer: Any type that implements IDbConnection**
+6. What are the two most commonly used extension methods provided by Dapper?
+**Answer: Query<T<T>> and Execute**